 Lumps – Lumps or general thickening of tissue anywhere in the throat or mouth;

 Oral cancer exams, diagnosis and treatment

 The oral cancer examination is painless.
 Your periodontist/dentist/dental hygienist will look for lesions and feel your glands and neck for unusual lumps.
-If abnormalities are detected, Dr. Hanlon will remove some (if the lesion is large) or all (if the lesion is large) of it and submit it for microscopic examination.
-A summary of the findings (biopsy report) will be provided to the patient, his/her dentist and physician.
-Additional treatment, if indicated, depends on the precise diagnosis, and can include further excision, radiation and/or chemotherapy.
+If abnormalities are detected, Dr. Hanlon will remove some (if the lesion is large) or all (if the lesion is small) of it and submit it for microscopic examination.
+A summary of the findings (biopsy report) will be provided to the patient, dentist and physician (if indicated).
+Additional treatment, if indicated, depends upon the precise diagnosis, and can include further excision, radiation and/or chemotherapy.

 If you have any questions or concerns about oral cancer, please ask your periodontist, dentist or dental hygienist.